fbpxl

 We now know that our visual memory is nowhere near as effective as relying on the existing neuronal network for language.
 In fact, it can take some students up to 500 repetitions to fully memorise a word!

 Since students already know so much about language, it's much easier to tap into their existing knowledge and refine it by teaching them phonics patterns and spelling skills.
-This is much more effective way to teach our students how to write, especially when we use evidence-based practices like orthographic mapping.
+This is a much more effective way to teach our students how to write, especially when we use evidence-based practices like orthographic mapping.

 Encoding vs Decoding: Which is Most Important?